 Work we are emphatically interested in:

-Work that is actually good.
-Exciting.
+Work that is exciting.
 Head-top-removing.
 Expressing the inexpressible or illuminating the ordinary with a rare and textured light.

 Unusual points of view.